Group Members

 With the application of machine learning techniques to various fields (e.g. speech synthesis, healthcare), the problem of interpretability is gaining importance.
 Genomics seems to be a promising field for building interpretable machine learning models.
 We created machine learning approaches for analyzing raw tumor suppressor genetic sequence data, focusing specifically on determining reference genes from randomly extracted k-mers, which is a challenging task due to the data sparsity.
 Our results suggest that the encoding of the input data has a strong impact on the representations the models learn and that SHAP values are a useful tool for interpreting the behavior of convolutional neural networks trained on limited genomics data.

-School: High School of Math and Science "Prof. Emanuil Ivanov", Kyustendil, Bulgaria
+High School: High School of Math and Science "Prof. Emanuil Ivanov", Kyustendil, Bulgaria

 Future Plans: I plan to pursue a degree in Computer Science (possibly double major in Mathematics), and eventually to pursue a career in the field of artificial intelligence.